kkuprikov/forspell/spec/fixtures/markdown_with_inline_code.md

-This is an example of inline code lines: `This is spaghetti`
+This is an example of inline code lines, doesn't haven't: `This is spaghetti`

+another line

+and ano'ther

+))